yezz123/authx/README.md

   - JWT authentication backend included
   - Soon to be included Cookie authentication backend
 - Full OpenAPI schema support, even with several authentication backend.
+- Provide a Docstring for each class and function.

 ## Project using